jennifer-spillane/sponge_evol_dynamics/check_everything.md

 From here, I'll download it, pop it into bbedit, and remove the file extensions.
 I'll also add a category at the beginning (followed by a tab) that is either "original" (for the .fa files) or "centroid" (for the .fa.fasta files).
 Then I import it into excel, do a quick pivot table, and pop it into R for plotting.
 A little roundabout maybe, but it works and is pretty quick.
 I tagged this one onto the end of the exploratory plotting R script I already had going for this project, "prelim_stats.R".

 Looking super super linear, so I think we are mostly good.
 If it clusters in a proportional way each time, our results will be proportional to the results we would have gotten if we had interproscanned the whole dataset.

+### Are the same organisms getting picked as centroid sequences all the time?

+It's pretty easy to figure out how many orthogroups are represented by each species.
+I can just grep the genus name in the ___ file I made with just one centroid per orthogroup.

+`grep -c "Acropora" ___`

+But these numbers are obviously influenced by how many sequences each organism had in orthogroups to begin with.
+Normally OrthoFinder gived those numbers, but since I've done filtering steps after OrthoFinder, they aren't accurrate anymore.
+So I wrote a script to count the number of sequences each species has in the remaining orthogroups: /mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/ortho_stats.py.

+I ran it like this: `/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/ortho_stats.py -d /mnt/lustre/macmaneslab/jlh1023/chap3_2020/alien_indexing/orthogroups -o /mnt/lustre/macmaneslab/jlh1023/chap3_2020/alien_indexing/filtered_species_counts.tsv` in this directory: `/mnt/lustre/macmaneslab/jlh1023/chap3_2020/alien_indexing/`.